assafmuller/Bit-Bucket/README.md

 **Requirements:**

 Bit Bucket uses Boost as well as several C++11 features.
-VS2010 compiles Bit Bucket just fine, as well as VS2012, and the latest GCC and Clang.
+VS2010 compiles Bit Bucket just fine, as well as the Clang version packaged in Xcode 4.4.
+The code should compile on modern versions of GCC and other comparable compilers.

 **Credits and licensing:**